DECEMBER 3, 2018- JANUARY 31, 2019

 The Harvard Senior Executive program is a unique opportunity to challenge conventional thinking, thought processes, and the values that drive leadership decisions.
 It’s an opportunity for senior level city and county managers and assistants to experience personal and professional renewal.
 Participants step away from the daily routine for 3 weeks, engage their intellect and hearts with other executives in team efforts to resolve tough issues and renew the commitment to their life’s work.

-The scholarships, awarded by ICMA, cover the $16,100 tuition fee.
+The scholarships, awarded by ICMA, cover the $16,500 tuition fee.
 The scholarship recipient will need to cover their own travel expenses.
+Recipients may participate in the June 3-21 or July 8-26 class.

-Through the generosity of ICMA Strategic Partners, The Ferguson Group and eCIVIS, ICMA is able to once again offer two full-scholarships (travel not included) to ICMA members.
+Through the generosity of ICMA Strategic Partners, eCIVIS and The Ferguson Group, ICMA is able to once again offer two full-scholarships (travel not included) to ICMA members.
 We thank both sponsors for their continued support of this program.

 - At least three years of membership in ICMA.